OleksiyRudenko/taxret-ngmd/structure.md

 ###### [Structure [S302](#structure-s302)]

 There is no common understanding as to how to name folders storing imagery and alike.
-Some suggest `assests`, while others suggest `content`.
+Some suggest `assets`, while others suggest `content`.
 Sometimes this folder located in `app` meaning assests are common for server and client ends, other times in `client`.

 Should exclusive app's views be located under related components or collected in a